Alcohol related accidents

 2. Stress less.
 Some people drink alcohol to relax, but in reality alcohol can make you feel even more stressed out.
 Try not to make alcohol key to your after work wind down, and consider some alternative stress-busters like hitting the gym or having a hot bath.

 3. Know what you’re buying.
 Check out the ABV on a bottle of wine before you buy it.
 ABV stands for Alcohol by Volume, which is the percentage of the drink that is pure alcohol.
-It’s not uncommon for a bottle of wine to be verging on 15% ABV, which could easily push you over the daily guidelines if you drink more than one glass.
+It’s not uncommon for a bottle of wine to be verging on 15% ABV, which could easily push you over the government's lower risk guidelines if you drink more than one glass.
 Producers are increasingly introducing 10% or lower ABV wines that are as palatable as their stronger counterparts.
 Look out for them when you’re next buying a bottle.

 Your GP can help you figure out if you should make any changes in your drinking, and offer help and advice along the way.